This is the story of yellow ochre, how important to it is in my paintings, and just how far I’ll go to get the perfect color I want!

 Earth colors do come in a limited range though.
 They exist in the yellow through red spectrum.
 If I keep the extremes of that range on my palette I have a lot more options to mix the color I need.
 When I speak of options here I’m really referring to color gamut, or in other words the range of hues possible by mixing existing colors.

-I can’t mix a yellow.
-I have to start with one.
+I tend to paint many things that require colors right around this hue.
 That’s precisely why I made such a fuss over finding a yellow ochre that was made of PY42!

 If you know of any other brands of yellow ochre oil paint made with py42 please leave a comment below.